-...on setting up a group, accessing session plans or facilitating the meetings, you can contact us at neweconomy@quaker.org.uk or 020 7663 1035.
+...on setting up a group, accessing session plans or facilitating the meetings, you can contact Cait Crosse, new economy project manager, on neweconomy@quaker.org.uk or 020 7663 1035.

 FAQS

 I'm not the group's 'contact person' but I'm going to facilitate a session and I'd like support with facilitation from QPSW.
 Is that possible?